-Keith Gordon Chairman, Independent Non-executive Director Qualifications Bachelor of Science (Hons), MBA from The University of Western Australia, Member of the Australian Institute of Company Directors.
-Experience Keith has over 25 years of professional experience in large global organisations and is currently the Chairman of GMA Garnet Group, a director of Wright Prospecting Pty Ltd and a director of Red Emu Advisory.
-Prior to this Keith was the Managing Director and CEO of Emeco Holdings and a senior executive at Wesfarmers.
-Keith brings to Barminco strong skills in M&A and the management of equity markets and other public company stakeholders.
-Peter M Bartlett Non-executive Director Qualifications Graduate of the WA School of Mines, Kalgoorlie; member of Australasian Institute of Mining and Metallurgy; First Class Mine Manager Certificate - WA.
+Keith Gordon Chairman, Independent Non-executive Director (Resigned 31 October 2018) Qualifications Bachelor of Agricultural Science (Hons), MBA from The University of Western Australia, Member of the Australian Institute of Company Directors.
+Experience Keith has over 25 years of professional experience having worked in large global organisations.
+He is currently a director of Wright Prospecting Pty Ltd and a director of Red Emu Advisory.
+Prior to this, he was the Managing Director and CEO of Emeco Holdings and a senior executive at Wesfarmers.
+As part of his role at Wesfarmers, Keith led the post-merger integration of Coles into Wesfarmers.
+Peter M Bartlett Non-executive Director (Resigned 31 October 2018) Qualifications Graduate of the WA School of Mines, Kalgoorlie; member of Australasian Institute of Mining and Metallurgy; First Class Mine Manager Certificate - WA.
 Experience Peter was the founder and former Managing Director and Chief Executive Officer of the Barminco Group of companies.
 He founded the company in 1989 and has been an integral member of the board with over 30 years of mining experience.
 Prior to Barminco, Peter joined Western Mining as a graduate mining engineer in 1974 and was promoted to Resident Manager at its Windara Nickel operations in 1978 before moving to its Leinster Nickel operation in 1980.
-Peter is Managing Director of FMR Investments Pty Ltd. Charles Graham Non-executive Director (Appointed March 2017) Qualifications Bachelor of Engineering from Sydney University, Bachelor of Commerce from Sydney University, Masters of Technology from Deakin, MBA from Harvard University and Member of the Australian Institute of Company Directors.
+Peter is Managing Director of FMR Investments Pty Ltd. Charles Graham Non-executive Director (Resigned 31 October 2018) Qualifications Bachelor of Engineering from Sydney University, Bachelor of Commerce from Sydney University, Masters of Technology from Deakin, MBA from Harvard University and Member of the Australian Institute of Company Directors.
 Experience Charles is Managing Director of Gresham Partners Limited.
 Prior to joining Gresham, Charles was a Managing Director at Goldman Sachs in New York and has previously worked for Rio Tinto (Comalco) in engineering roles covering operations and development.
-Charles is also a director of various Gresham companies, HCA Philanthropy and The Foundation for National Parks and Wildlife.
-He is Chairman of Musica Viva Australia.
+Charles is also a director of various Gresham companies, and HCA Philanthropy.
+He is Chairman of Musica Viva Australia and YPO Sydney.
+He is President of Harvard Club of Australia.
 Prior to being appointed as a Non-executive Director in March 2017, Charles was an Alternative Director since October 2013.